MarkWuNLP/MultiTurnResponseSelection/README.md

 | Max ture per session | 44    |
 | Average turn per session | 5.95    |
 | Average Word per utterance | 17.17    |

-please cite our paper if you use the data set
-## Reference
-Wu, Yu, et al. "Sequential Match Network: A New Architecture for Multi-turn Response Selection in Retrieval-based Chatbots." arXiv preprint arXiv:1612.01627 (2016).